 A commonly asked question by both new players and more experienced ones alike is often which power source is best for airsoft.
 Or at a minimum which is better for a given weapon type.
 This article aims to answer which is better for airsoft, green gas vs. CO2!
 Today we are going to concentrate on two of the most common gas options used in airsoft and how they relate to certain uses, regions, systems, and climates.

 This topic can be a very hotly discussed one with passionate fans in both camps but in reality, it really depends on what YOU need it to do.
 So let's get started with Green gas vs CO2

 Firstly, aside from both being a propellant gas used in airsoft they are very very different in terms of properties and practical use.
 So which is the better gas for airsoft when it comes to CO2 Vs Green gas?

 The first point we will look at in regards to green gas Vs CO2 is the method of getting that gas into your airsoft gun.

-The next point i’m going to address is operating pressure.
+The next point we are going to address is operating pressure.
 CO2 is usually higher pressure at a given temperature than green gas which is essentially Propane gas.
 This has a couple of important effects for us.
-Firstly CO2 operated airsoft guns will usually have a higher muzzle energy than green gas although this is not always the case!
-Secondly CO2 can usually handle working at lower temperatures than Green gas.
+Firstly CO2 operated airsoft guns will usually have higher muzzle energy than green gas although this is not always the case!
+Secondly, CO2 can usually handle working at lower temperatures than Green gas.

 Some brands such as KJW do build in restrictors to the CO2 magazines of their pistols so that you see very little increase in muzzle energy when changing from a green gas magazine to a CO2 one in the same pistol.

-Also the power drop off with CO2 over the course of the magazine is usually more gradual, especially in rapid fire!
+Also, the power drops off with CO2 over the course of the magazine is usually more gradual, especially in rapid-fire!